 Now, with your assembly script in hand, it's time to edit.
 Put the chunks of your film together in the order you have on paper.
 You may need to record some narration, so do that too.
+Make sure your narration is a good quality recording.
+It is also better to use a natural voice i.e. not computer generated as it is more personal, like someone telling a story.

 Lay it all out.
 It's going to be messy at first, but that's fine.
 The good news is that you have grown up watching news reports, so you will be able to see when something isn't working because it is too long or boring.
 Editing is about cutting out the boring parts so that your story is short, succinct and interesting.
+Your final video should be created using as much of your own footage, music and voice over as possible.
+If you are using footage, music or voice over that you haven't taken or created yourself, make sure you credit it and you have permission to use it.

 You don't have to tell the whole story, just the interesting parts.
 You'll find that you need fewer words than you expected.
 That's because a picture is worth a thousand words.
 A good shot of a tree or pollution will say more than many lines of narration droning on about it.
 Editing is really where a film comes together, so give yourself some time, and take breaks.
 A fresh eye really helps.
 It's not uncommon for a film's shape to change in the editing room - the shots you filmed for the beginning end up at the end, an interview gets dropped, something you got by accident turns out to be the best part.